Rex Elementary teacher plans lesson on friendship, fills in for friend to attend Chiefs parade

 HAYSVILLE, Kan.
-(KSN) There is no substitute for not being able to see the Kansas City Chiefs win the big game, but there was one for one Rex Elementary teacher so she can see the Parade of Champions.
+(KSNW) – There is no substitute for not being able to see the Kansas City Chiefs win the big game, but there was one for one Rex Elementary teacher so she can see the Parade of Champions.

-“She was ready to help me when I needed her,” says Shonna Miller, teacher with Rex Elementary.
+“She was ready to help me when I needed her,” says Shonna Miller, Rex Elementary teacher.

 “Absolutely,” says Miller.